davidkm1219/trader-b/readme.md

 # skeleton-go-cli

-This is a skeleton project for a Go CLI application.
+This is my take of skeleton project for a Go CLI application.
 It is intended to be used as a starting point for new CLI applications.

 ## Usage